Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_Air-Cooled_BMC_and_Leaf_Switch_SNMP_Credentials.md

 This procedure updates the default credentials used when new air-cooled hardware is discovered for the first time.
 This includes the default Redfish credentials used for new air-cooled NodeBMCs and Slingshot switch BMCs (RouterBMCs), and SNMP credentials for new management leaf switches.

-**Important:** After this procedure is completed **going forward all future air-cooled hardware** added to the system will be assumed to be already configured with the new global default credential when getting added to the system.
+**IMPORTANT:** After this procedure is completed, **all future air-cooled hardware** added to the system will be assumed to be configured with the new global default credential.

 **NOTE:** This procedure will not update the Redfish or SNMP credentials for existing air-cooled devices.
 To change the credentials on existing air-cooled hardware follow the [Change Air-Cooled Node BMC Credentials](Change_Air-Cooled_Node_BMC_Credentials.md) and [Change SMNP Credentials on Leaf Switches](Change_SMNP_Credentials_on_Leaf_Switches.md) procedures.